Afghan pika

 The Afghan pika (Ochotona rufescens) is a species of small mammal in the pika family, Ochotonidae.
 It is found in Iranian Plateau or Afghanistan, Iran, Pakistan and Turkmenistan and the IUCN lists it as being of "least concern".

 Taxonomy

 The Afghan pika was first described by John Edward Gray in 1842, the type locality being "India, Cabul, Rocky Hills near Baker Tomb at about 6000 or 8000 feet [ca. 1829 or 2438 m] elevation", (probably referring to Kabul in Afghanistan).
-Three subspecies are recognised, Ochotona r. rufescens, Ochotona r. regina and Ochotona r. shukurovoi.
+Three subspecies are recognised, Ochotona r. rufescens, Ochotona r. regina and Ochotona r. shukurovi.

 Description

 The Afghan pika is a lagomorph, a small mammal related to rabbits and hares, and has a small head with rounded ears, short, densely furred legs and furred soles to the feet.
 The fur is reddish-brown with a cream-coloured collar round the neck and paler underparts.

 Distribution and habitat

 The Afghan pika occurs in mountainous regions of Afghanistan, Iran, Pakistan and southwestern Turkmenistan at altitudes between 1900 and 3500 m.
 It is found in rocky desert habitats where vegetation cover is sparse and covers less than 60% of the ground, also in juniper woodland.